Our Stories

 Kathleen Keefe Kathleen Keefe, Investor Relations and Portfolio Reporting Lead, LISC

-Kathleen Keefe is the investor relations and portfolio reporting lead at LISC, where she manages the LISC Impact Notes program and leads analysis and reporting to lenders on LISC’s $550+ million loan portfolio.
+Kathleen Keefe is the investor relations and portfolio reporting lead at LISC, where she manages the LISC Impact Notes program and leads analysis and reporting to lenders on LISC’s loan portfolio.
 She has experience supporting CDFI investment products at Capital Impact Partners and in local economic development through work with the City of New Haven’s Economic Development Administration.
 Previously, Kathleen worked in development consulting, managing large-scale U.S. Agency for International Development economic growth projects in Eastern Europe, and in domestic policy research.
 Kathleen holds a bachelor’s degree from Wellesley College and a dual MBA and MPP from the Yale School of Management and the Yale Jackson School.

 Anna SmukowskiAnna Smukowski, Senior Director of Capital Programs, Enterprise Community Loan Fund